2019–20 Vancouver Canucks season: October

 The Canucks began their season with a 3–2 loss to the Edmonton Oilers on October 2.
 After ending their season-opening two-game road trip with a 3–0 loss to the Calgary Flames, the team returned home for their October 9 home opener against the Los Angeles Kings, the same team the Canucks hosted in their inaugural game exactly 49 years earlier.
 In a special pre-game ceremony, the Canucks named Bo Horvat the 14th captain in team history.
-The Canucks defeated the Kings 8–2.
-The Canucks would get back to .500 in their next game by beating the Philadelphia Flyers 3–2 in a shootout, their first shootout of the year.
+The Canucks defeated the Kings 8–2, with rookie defenseman Quinn Hughes scoring his first NHL goal.
+The Canucks would get back to .500 in their next game by beating the Philadelphia Flyers 3–2 in a shootout.
 Before the final game of the homestand, Jacob Markstrom left the team for personal reasons, resulting in Thatcher Demko making his first start of the season, where the Canucks won 5–1 over the Detroit Red Wings.
 The Canucks opened their road trip on October 17 by defeating the defending champion St. Louis Blues 4–3 in a shootout, coming back after being down 3–1 in the game to earn their first road victory of the year.
-Playing their next two games on back-to-back days, the Canucks were shutout by the New Jersey Devils 1–0, however they rebounded and defeated the New York Rangers 3–2 the following day, which included Bo Horvat scoring his 100th career goal.
+Playing their next two games on back-to-back days, the Canucks were shutout by the New Jersey Devils 1–0, with Quinn's brother Jack Hughes scoring his first NHL goal. however they rebounded and defeated the New York Rangers 3–2 the following day, which included Bo Horvat scoring his 100th career goal.
 The Canucks concluded their road trip by defeating the Detroit Red Wings 5–2, with Bo Horvat scoring his first career hat-trick and helping Vancouver overcome a 2–0 deficit in the game.
 On October 25, back at home facing the Washington Capitals, the Canucks surrendered a 5–1 second period lead and lost the game 6–5 in a shootout.
 The team rebounded in their next game and beat the Florida Panthers 7–2.
 To close out the month of October, the Canucks began a three-game California road trip by visiting the Los Angeles Kings.
 Vancouver earned a 5–3 victory in the October 30 game, which included a Brock Boeser hat-trick.

 November

 Continuing their road trip, the Canucks opened November with a 2–1 overtime loss to the Anaheim Ducks.
 They responded the following day by winning 5–2 over the San Jose Sharks.
 The Canucks earned five of six points on the road trip, and won their first game in San Jose since March 31, 2016.
+They then proceeded to go 1-5-2 over their next 9 games.